The One Website Change That Will Bring You More Clients

 Sidebar: beware of using a lot of jargon or overly formal copy, even for a traditional corporate audience.
 Showing you have deep knowledge is good.
 But using terms that don’t mean the same thing to your client is deadly.
 They want to know they can understand you and more importantly, that you’ll understand them.

 I know it can be challenging—but it’s worth every effort.
 Just keep asking yourself—where and how can I best capture my clients’ experience with me?

-Because that is TRULY the one website change that will bring you more clients.
-It will turn your site into what it should be: a compelling snapshot of the magic you were meant to create together.
+Because that is what turns your site into what it should be: a compelling snapshot of the magic you were meant to create together.